BUGSPRAY TREATMENT

 Meal Moth Control: https://bugspray.com/indian_meal_moths.html

 So if you believe the source of the problem is in fact centered in your kitchen, you’ll need to follow the treatment explained in our meal moth article.
-This means removing the infested food items (many times its bird seed!), doing a thorough vacuuming of the infested area and then treating with Phantom aerosol.
+This means removing the infested food items (many times its bird seed!), doing a thorough vacuuming of the infested area and then treating with FS MP aerosol.
 Make sure the birds are away from the area when you treat, like in another part of the home, and keep them out of the treated room for at least one hour after you treat and they’ll be fine.
-Phantom goes on dry and is odorless making it ideal for sensitive areas like kitchens or in homes where there are children or pets.
+FS MP is the only spray that will kill all stages making it ideal for pests who need to pupate in tight cracks and crevices like Meal Moths.

 Here are links to these items in our cart.
 Please show your support for our business by purchasing the items we recommend from the links provided.
 Remember, this is the only way we can stay around and be here to answer your questions and keep this valuable web site up and running.
 Thanks for your business!